nondescryptid/lawtech-reading-list/README.md

 [The Accord Project](https://www.accordproject.org/) | [Legalese](https://legalese.com/)

 ## Law of Tech
-How is technology regulated?
+How are data, technology, and its applications regulated?

-### Artificial Intelligence
+### Artificial Intelligence + Robotics
 [The Non-Technical AI Guide](https://towardsdatascience.com/the-non-technical-guide-to-artificial-intelligence-e9e5da1a15c5)

 ## Legal Education